A few days ago our marketing team had its weekly replenishment meeting and somehow we started a discussion around the following topic:

-First of all, let’s briefly discuss what service level agreement (SLA) is.
-In Kanban, service level agreement (SLA) is an agreement on a cycle time target.
+First of all, let’s briefly discuss what a service level agreement (SLA) is.
+In Kanban, a service level agreement (SLA) is an agreement on a cycle time target.
 The other aspect that shapes SLA is the level of certainty that this cycle time can be met.
-For those of you that are not familiar with Kanban, it may sound complicated but it is not.
+For those of you that are not familiar with Kanban, it may sound complicated, but it is not.

 Where were we?
 Oh yeah, what if we have only SLA?

 Let’s imagine that you only use SLAs and you don’t limit work-in-progress.
 Hypothetically, you know that each task should be finished within the agreed SLA.
 However, if nothing alarms you that you are doing too many things simultaneously, which is the role of the WIP limits, your team may end up working on a bunch of tasks.
 In other words, your team members will try to multitask – something that practically doesn’t exist and multiplies the cycle time of tasks.

 Multitasking is nothing more than context-switching that occurs in the brain.
 When you think you are multitasking, your brain actually stops working on the current task and focuses on the other.
 It is pure biology – the brain is not capable of intently concentrating on two serious tasks at the same time.
 This makes it more difficult to organize thoughts and filter out irrelevant information, thus increasing cycle time and reducing the quality of the entire work process.

 So, we know that SLAs are good, but we need WIP limits and WIP limits only.

 This one should be easy, because what is Kanban without WIP limits?
 It is like Tesla without the battery, isn’t it?
 If you didn’t laugh here I won’t blame you.